mattiamangia2/Self-sufficient-Watering-IoT-Station-for-Vertical-Garden/README.md

 ## Step 3: Set up Cloud Variables

-Before proceeding, you need to create cloud variables to make sure being able to monitor those values live, and build a nice Dashboard interface.
+Since you want to make sure to have the possibility to live interact and have a full IoT experience,you will need to create cloud variables, refer to them in the code, and build a nice Dashboard interface:

 - `activationCounter`: int activationCounter | Integer number | Read Only | On Change
 - `button`: bool button | Boolean | Read & Write | On Change
 - `humiditySensor1`: int humiditySensor1 | Integer number | Read Only | On Change